CrossRef/dul-tool/README.md

 When the `sign` command is used:
  - The Producer level is 3 by default.
+ - It can be specified as level 1, 2 or 3 using the `PRODUCER_LEVEL` environment variable.
  - The `PRODUCER_ID` environment variable must be supplied.
 This is the unique ID of the producer, supplied by Crossref
- - It can be specified as level 1, 2 or 3 using the `PRODUCER_LEVEL` environment variable.
  - If `PRODUCER_LEVEL` 3 is specified the following environemnt environment variables are required:

-	 - `JWK` - path to a JKU file containing a private key as a JWK
+   - `JWK` - path to a JKU file containing a private key as a JWK.
    - `JKU_URL` - JKU path to the JWK containing only the public key, as supplied by Crossref.

 ## Generating JKU keys

 Public and Private Keys can be generated using Nimbus JWT Generator, available here: http://connect2id.com/products/nimbus-jose-jwt/generator

   java -jar json-web-key-generator.jar -t RSA -s 2048 -i example-provider -u sig -S -p

 The private key should be kept secret and used as the `JWK` argument.
 The public key should be sent to Crossref, who will supply you with a `JKU_URL`.